 Something happens.
-Something memorable, or kinda cool, or not really that interesting at all, but we take thirteen pics of it anyway.
-We have to take pictures; record it, show the world, share, for posterity’s sake.
+Something memorable, or kinda cool, or not really that interesting at all.
+But we take thirteen pics of it anyway.
+We have to take pictures, record it, share and show the world – for posterity’s sake.

 That we were there.
 That we are here, now.

 This is really nothing new.
 And this is nothing we would put on the shoulders of the Millennials (Gen Y) and Pivotals (Gen Z) who have had the luxury of social media basically since day one (and therefore the normality, and subsequent pressures, of performing online).

 It’s just the latest form/different version of the photo books mom/grandmom pull out every time you start dating someone new.
 It’s just the logical next step for a species that started in the dirt, moved on to cave paintings, invented the camera in 1888, and now has a tool to share who they are with the entire world in the blink of an eye.

 But why is it something so rooted into our DNA, or just our sense of identity?
 Why do we feel the need to capture everything and look at it over and over again?
 And for other people to do the same?
 Why, ultimately, do we feel like something isn’t really real, something didn’t really happen, something isn’t worth remembering, unless we have the physical photo of it to look back on and share with others?

 There are countless studies (for example: False memories in highly superior autobiographical memory individuals) that will tell you that many (most) of our organic memories are junk, and can be created from scratch with just a little coaxing from an outside source.
 That we can be swayed into remembering things that didn’t really happen with just a few semantic nudges.
 That the way we remember things isn’t necessarily the way that they happened.